 Location.
 41° 1.168′ N, 84° 17.222′ W. Marker is near Cloverdale, Ohio, in Putnam County.
 Marker is at the intersection of Ohio Route 114 and Ohio Route 694, on the right when traveling north on State Route 114.
+Located in a roadside park on the east side of the road.
 Touch for map.
-Located in a roadside park on the east side of the road.
 Marker is in this post office area: Cloverdale OH 45827, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-The Samuel Myers, Sr., Grist Mill 1834-1860 Artist Emerson Burkhart (approx. 5.2 miles away); First Putnam County Government Seat / Court Houses (approx. 5.2 miles away); The Miami and Erie Canal (approx. 6˝ miles away); Fort Jennings (approx. 7.9 miles away); a different marker also named Fort Jennings (approx. 8.1 miles away); Site of Fort Brown (approx. 9.2 miles away); Fort Brown (approx. 9.2 miles away).
+At least 8 The Samuel Myers, Sr., Grist Mill 1834-1860 (a few steps from this marker); Artist Emerson Burkhart (approx. 5.2 miles away); First Putnam County Government Seat / Court Houses (approx. 5.2 miles away); The Miami and Erie Canal (approx. 6½ miles away); Fort Jennings (approx. 7.9 miles away); a different marker also named Fort Jennings (approx. 8.1 miles away); Site of Fort Brown (approx. 9.2 miles away); Fort Brown (approx. 9.2 miles away).